FOSSEE/learn_django/tutorial_1_intro/slide_1.md

 **Learning Objectives**

-In this tutorial, we will learn about;
+In this tutorial, we will learn:
-  - What is Django
+  - What is Django?
-  - What is virtual environment
+  - How to use a  virtual environment
-  - Django installation
+  - How to install Django

 Slide 3 [00:11 | 00:28]
 ---------------